 Learn how to create powerful resumes that will get noticed by employers.

-Learn how to create effective skill statements and cover letters that will communicate your value to employers.
+Learn how to create effective skill statements that will communicate your value to employers.

 Using Social Media to Leverage Your Career